queil/rooz/README.md

 curl -sSL https://github.com/queil/rooz/releases/latest/download/rooz -o ./rooz && chmod +x ./rooz && sudo mv ./rooz /usr/local/bin
 ```

+## TODO soon

+1. Make terminal session attachment explicit so sessions can be terminated without killing the container (maybe a pattern similar to create/enter in toolbox) - or maybe just stop removing the container on terminating the session (i.e. make removal explicit).
+Also come back to the ephemeral containers impl (no volume backing for user data and terminate the container on session exit).
+Also maybe: enable specifying aliases for created containers.
+2. Create explicit commands for ssh key (re)init and `known_hosts` management

 ## Known issues

 * When a volume is first crated container automatically populates it from the image